 Love them or hate them the media have always targeted the soft underbelly of the monarchy.
-No one in the family is excluded by them and in his talk Dickie highlights some of the highs and the lows the Royal family have had to endure, including The Queen, Prince Charles and Camilla, William and Catherine, Harry and Meghan, Andrew and Fergie and Edward and Sophie – none of them have escaped analysis under the media microscope.
+No one in the family is excluded by them and in his talk Dickie highlights some of the highs and the lows the Royal family have had to endure, including the late Queen Elizabeth ll, King Charles and Queen Consort Camilla, The Prince and Princess of Wales William and Catherine, Harry and Meghan, Andrew and Fergie and Edward and Sophie – none of them have escaped analysis under the media microscope.

 The Relevance of Monarchy

-The Queen’s critics argue there is no place in the 21st century for a monarchy.
-The Queen, and that means the monarchy, stands accused of being out of touch, rich and costing the taxpayer too much.
-By today’s standards the Queen is way down in the rich list pecking order as published annually by The Sunday Times.
-Dickie explodes the ‘rich & cost’ myth and draws comparisons between the cost of The Queen and other notable heads of state.
+The King’s critics argue there is no place in the 21st century for a monarchy.
+Like his mother the late Queen Elizabeth ll, King Charles stands accused of being out of touch, rich and costing the taxpayer too much.
+By today’s standards the King is way down in the rich list pecking order as published annually by The Sunday Times.
+Dickie explodes the ‘rich & cost’ myth and draws comparisons between the cost of The King and other notable heads of state.